GitJuski/Linux-servers/h5-GJ(In progress).md

 ## host and dig

 I started doing this at 3:38 PM.
-First I started my main VM.
+First, I started my main VM.

 ![58](Screenshots/5/58.png)

 There I did the usual (`sudo apt update` and `sudo apt upgrade`).
-Then I installed the host and dig commands.
+Then I installed the host and dig commands (Karvinen 2024).

 ![59](Screenshots/5/59.png)

-After the install was done I used them both.
+After the installation was done, I used them both.
 I wanted to put the outputs into their own files.

 ![60](Screenshots/5/60.png)